Bigguysahaj/learning-java/threads/README.md

   - Mutual exclustions ; at most one thread at a time can be in a critical section

 - Semaphores : semaphores is like a variable

+### Threadsafe

+- say you an `account[100]` and so your mother wants to add 100 to your account and your father 200, and say your account already had 200 therefore, threadsafe collection garuntees this outpute : 200 + 100 + 200